openknowledge/kafka-mq-bridging-showcase/kafka-mq-sink/README.md

 * the Apache Zookeeper application provided by Confluent Inc.
 * the Apache Kafka broker provided by Confluent Inc.
-* the custom application `kafka-topic-producer` which send messages to the Kafka topic
+* the custom Java EE application `kafka-topic-producer` which send messages to the Kafka topic
 * the Kafka connector `kafka-connect-mq-sink` which connects Apache Kafka as a sink for IBM MQ
 * the IBM MQ broker provided by IBM
-* the custom application `mq-queue-consumer` which consumes messages from a JMS queue
+* the custom Java EE application `mq-queue-consumer` which consumes messages from a JMS queue

 To start the containers you have to run `docker-compose`: